Choi Soon-sil, friend of former South Korea leader, jailed for 20 years

 But Samsung heir Lee Jae-yong walked free from prison last week when most of his bribery convictions were set aside on appeal.
 His jail sentence was replaced with a suspended term - the third generation of his family to benefit from merciful legal treatment.

-Park's own trial has been hit by delays - her defence team quit in protest when the court extended her detention, and new charges have been added to the accusations she faces.
+Park's own trial has been hit by delays - her defence team quit in protest when the court extended her detention, and new charges have been added to her indictment.

-The former head of state also denies the charges against her and has stopped attending court, claiming she is being made a target of "political revenge".
+The former head of state also denies the charges against her and has stopped attending court, claiming she is a victim of "political revenge".

+Tuesday's verdict was "definitely bad news for Park Geun-hye", said Gang Moon-dae of activist group Lawyers for a Democratic Society, given the similarity of the charges in the two proceedings.

+"Park is likely to draw a heavier sentence," he told AFP, "possibly up to 25 years in prison".